shourya2007mittal-hub/Hybrid-Pico/README.md

 So I have designed an RP2040 based Devboard with identical dimensions and pin layout as a A Raspberry Pi Pico .
 The board contains the same pin layout and dimensions the RP Pico .
 These is a Boot pin for reboot and few onboard LEDS and 3.3V Voltage regulator for power supply to the micro-controllers. and my design has an upgrade .
 The Dev-board also includes an inbuilt IMU and Barometer .
 This broadens the scope of use for this board .
-As it could be easily connected  to a breadboard and the inbuilt IMU/Barometer sensors helps a lot in during  prototyping a project like a handheld with Gyro , a movement sensor device , A compass or as a flight controller and more there isn't an end to the ideas you could use it for .
+As it could be easily connected  to a breadboard and the inbuilt IMU/Barometer sensors helps a lot in during  prototyping a project like a handheld with Gyro , a movement sensor device or  as a  compass or as a flight controller